rheinardkorf/rheinardkorf.com/a-peek-into-my-workspace.md

 ![Seems like a nice place.](images/a2eade4610ae3d6d869e9f013c5a4fc4b37811de3684c3c0132f2164293d09de.png)

 Here is where I hang out everyday.
 I built this in the back of my garage in 2014/2015.
 I first set foot in it as an office on February 1st, 2015.
-This was also my very first day starting work at [XWP](https://xwp.co).
+This was also my very first day of starting work at [XWP](https://xwp.co).

-This space has evolved over time.
+This space has evolved.
 Things have been added, things removed.
 Equipment purchased and sold (and there will be more hopefully soon 🤞🏻).
 But here is a list of my current gear:

 * MacBook Pro 13"
 * Mic: Blue Ember XLR